codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 #### Volumes

-These are the volumes required for Codefresh on-premise:
+These are the volumes required for Codefresh on-premises:

 {: .table .table-bordered .table-hover}